 If you or a loved one want your ashes to be scattered, we encourage you to tell your family (even better, put it in writing!) exactly where you’d like the scattering to take place, eliminating any uncertainty and increasing the likelihood that it will be done.

-For those with cremated remains at home they’re unsure what to do with, we invite them to scatter them at Sunset Memorial Park’s Rose Garden on our annual Scatter Day, and receive a complimentary memorial engraving.
+For those with cremated remains at home that they’re unsure what to do with, we invite them to scatter them at Sunset Memorial Park’s Rose Garden on our annual Scatter Day and receive a complimentary memorial engraving.